NSLab-CUK/GPR-YOLOv12/README.md

-# YOLOv12 Modification for Underground Barrier Detection
+# Ground Penetrating Radar Image Analysis for Underground Barrier Detection by Combining YOLOv12 with Channel-wise Attention and Denoising Auto-Encoder

 ## 1. Overview